UBC-MDS/seating_pref/proposal.md

 **Step 3**: Limitations

-The current study is observational and exploratory in nature, as such we cannot make any _causal_ claims about the survey results.
+The current study is observational and exploratory in nature, as such, we cannot make any _causal_ claims about the survey results.
 We will make apparent on additional limitations and generalizability of this study.

 ### Ethics and other considerations